iotaledger/introduction-docs/docs/introduction/path_to_chrysalis.md

 ### Wallet Support

-The Trinity wallet is a popular IOTA wallet.
+The Trinity wallet was a popular IOTA wallet.
 With Chrysalis, we released a new wallet implementation, [Firefly](https://blog.iota.org/firefly-iota-next-generation-wallet-26bdd4d01510/).
-The team worked on a complete reevaluation of the wallet architecture, with a completely redesigned user experience.
+The team worked on a complete reevaluation of the wallet architecture, with a completely redesigned experience for you.
 At its core is a [new wallet library](../libraries/wallet.md) written in Rust.
 The wallet library is designed to allow other developers to easily implement IOTA wallets within their applications.
 Another new Rust library utilized by Firefly is Stronghold; Stronghold enables ultra-secure secret handling and storage.

 ### Infrastructure